NOTE 2.1 - MATERIAL ACCOUNTING POLICIES

 Following initial recognition of the development expenditure as an asset, the asset is carried at cost less any accumulated amortisation and accumulated impairment losses.
 Amortisation of the asset begins when development is complete and the asset is available for use.
 Amortisation expense is recognised in the Statement of Profit and Loss unless such expenditure forms part of carrying value of another asset.

-Intangible assets are amortised on the straight-line method as per the useful life assessed based on expected future benefit, taking into account the nature of the asset and the estimated usage of the asset:
+Intangible assets are amortised on the straight¬ line method as per the useful life assessed based on expected future benefit, taking into account the nature of the asset and the estimated usage of the asset:

 An intangible asset is derecognised upon disposal (i.e., at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising upon derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the Statement of Profit and Loss. when the asset is derecognised.
+Any gain or loss arising upon derecognition of

 J Inventories

-Raw materials, work in progress, finished goods, process waste and stores and spares are valued at cost and net realisable value, whichever is lower.
+Raw materials, work in progress, finished goods, process waste and stores and spares are valued at cost or net realisable value, whichever is lower.
 Raw materials inventories held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
 However, when a decline in the price of raw materials indicates that the cost of the finished products exceeds net realisable value, the raw materials are written down to net realisable value.
 Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and cost necessary to make the sale.
 The basis of determining cost for various categories of inventories is as follows:

-- Raw materials: moving weighted average cost *- Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+• Raw materials: moving weighted average cost *- Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.

-- Work in progress: cost of raw materials plus conversion cost depending upon the stage of completion.
+• Work in progress: cost of raw materials plus conversion cost depending upon the stage of completion.
 Cost is determined on a moving weighted average basis except for work-in-progress inventory of towel and sheeting divisions for which cost is determined on a monthly weighted average basis.

-- Stock-in-trade (acquired for trading) - Cost is determined on a moving weighted average basis.
+• Stock-in-trade (acquired for trading) - Cost is determined on a moving weighted average basis including other costs incurred in bringing the inventories to their present location and condition.

-- Finished goods (including stock in transit): cost of raw materials plus conversion cost and packing cost.
-Cost is determined on a moving weighted average
+• Finished goods (including stock in transit): cost of raw materials plus conversion cost and packing cost.
+Cost is determined on a moving weighted average basis except for finished goods inventory of towel and sheeting divisions for which cost is determined on a monthly weighted average basis.

-- Process waste is valued at net realisable value.
+• Process waste is valued at net realisable value.

-- Stores and spares: moving weighted average cost - Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+• Stores and spares: moving weighted average cost - Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.

-* Includes by products which is valued at net realisable value
+• Includes by products which is valued at net realisable value

 K Impairment of Non Financial Assets

-The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.
 The recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account, if available, and if no such transactions can be identified an appropriate valuation model is used.